 Some cemeteries, such as those in small parishes, will charge a relatively small amount for a burial plot for residents of the area – probably in the region of £800.
 However, non-residents can face significantly higher costs, potentially in the thousands.

-Inner-city cemeteries inevitably cost more due to increased maintenance costs and a lack of available space.
+Burial in an inner-city cemetery inevitably cost more due to increased maintenance costs and a lack of available space.
 Still, residents can expect to receive heavy discounts if the burial plot is purchased in advance.